Sony A6000 versus Canon G5 X

 The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Canon G5 X. Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is somewhat larger (6 percent) than the Sony A6000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably larger (6 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the G5X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.